dinaizida/GifTastic/README.md

 4. Every gif has a checkbox to select favorite gifs and place them info the My Favorite GIPHY section of the page.
 5. Every gif in the Favorite section has a button to remove the gif.
 6. There is an Add a Movie button allows user to add more buttons with a movie names of the user choice.
 This form also displays a warning message if user would try to click on the Add a Movie button without typing a name of the movie into the input field.
-7. Local Storage utilized to save all information after the user refresh the page.
+7. Local Storage utilized to save new buttons added after the user refresh the page.

 Project Details: